ezEngine/docs-src/pages/docs/sound/fmod-listener-component.md

-# Fmod Listener Component
+# FMOD Listener Component

-The *Fmod listener component* represents the position and direction from where the player perceives sound.
-Every game must have exactly one listener component in the scene, to instruct Fmod how to compute the spatial sound.
+The *FMOD listener component* represents the position and direction from where the player perceives sound.
+Every game must have exactly one listener component in the scene, to instruct FMOD how to compute the spatial sound.

 For first-person and third-person games the listener component would be attached to the character controller, typically the same node where the main [camera component](../graphics/camera-component.md) is located.